-Simple French crepes recipe with a crème fraiche and rhubarb filling.
-Suitable for any sweet or savory filling.
+Make these simple French crepes with crème fraiche and rhubarb filling; they are suitable for any sweet or savory filling.

-These easy to make French crepes are just amazing!
-Thin, melt-in-your-mouth and filled with the most delicious crème fraiche and rhubarb compote filling.
-However, the rhubarb filling is optional, you can enjoy these crepes with any other fruit or berry compote any time of the year.
+These easy-to-make creme fraiche crepes are just amazing!
+They're thin, melt-in-your-mouth, and filled with the most delicious crème fraiche and rhubarb compote filling.
+However, the rhubarb filling is optional; you can enjoy these crepes with any other fruit or berry compote at any time of the year.

 What are crepes?